danjys/jarvis/README.md

 ### Porcupine
 Porcupine library is used for hot word detection

+> [!CAUTION]
-pip install pvporcupine==1.9.5 //Free Version new versions are paid and jarvis voice is trained.
+> pip install pvporcupine==1.9.5 //Free Version new versions are paid and jarvis voice is trained.
 Its an NLP based Library

+> [!WARNING]
-MACOSX ISSUE
+> MACOSX ISSUE
-Since you're using the older version pvporcupine==1.9.5, which doesn't natively support Apple Silicon (arm64), there are a couple of approaches you can try to work around the architecture mismatch issue.
+> Since you're using the older version pvporcupine==1.9.5, which doesn't natively support Apple Silicon (arm64), there are a couple of approaches you can try to work around the architecture mismatch issue.

+> [!IMPORTANT]
-//picovoice # AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/)
+> //picovoice # AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/)

 ## USAGE
 - `open` an app : opens an app that is installed on the machine